daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``FOSSATSAT``, a custom protocol used by FOSSASAT

 * ``AISTECHSAT-2``, a custom CCSDS-like protocol used by AISTECHSAT-2

+* ``AALTO-1``, custom framing used by AALTO-1.
+It uses a Texas Intruments CC1125 transceiver with a PN9 scrambler and a CRC-16 CCITT (as in AX.25)

 Some framings, such as the CCSDS protocols need the additional field ``frame size`` to indicate the frame size.